sf-wdi-19-20/staging-modules/w2_d1_3_todo_lab/README.md

 1. Instead of crossing off tasks when clicked, remove the task from the view and the model.
 1. Building off part 1, add a delete button to each task.
 Update your code so that the task is only deleted when the button is clicked.

+**Goal: Input Validation**

+1. Add a check for empty form inputs.
+If a task's title or description is empty, don't add it to the page.

+1. Give the user some feedback if their task is rejected because of an empty input field.
+Consider using a [Bootstrap Alert](http://getbootstrap.com/components/#alerts).

+**Goal: Styling / Branding**

+1. Add nicer styling to your page to make it more attractive to users.
+Get as creative as you want!

-**Goal: Edit Tasks**
+**Super Stretch Goal: Edit Tasks**

 1. Create a form to edit tasks.
 Add the form to each task's `li`.
 1. Add an edit button to each task display, and style the form so that it *toggles* when the edit button is clicked.
 Hint: search "jQuery toggle form display."
 1. Use the form data to update the task in the view and the model.

-**Goal: Styling / Branding**

-1. Add nicer styling to your page to make it more attractive to users.
-Get as creative as you want!

 ##Workflow & Submission